Église Saint-Eustache In Paris – Nine Things To Know

 More information…

-Versailles with Priority Access + Classic Lunch
+Versailles with Priority Access + Gardens

 Skip the long lines to experience the grandeur of Versailles on a guided tour.
-Stroll through the stunning gardens then meet up for lunch on the Grand Canal.
-Hotel pick-up is included.
+Stroll through the stunning gardens with your guide, then visit Marie Antoinette's estate.

 More information…

-Nine Things to Know About St-Eustache Paris
+Nine Great Things About Saint-Eustache

 1. The Quartier

-One of the best reasons to visit St-Eustace is the neighborhood.
+One of the best reasons to visit Saint-Eustace is the neighborhood.
 Located at Les Halles, St-Eustache was the gateway to the famous food market that flourished for 800 years.
 Today its neighbor is the Forum Les Halles, the modern shopping center with its modernistic makeover and a brand-new park space.
 Just around the corner is Rue Montorgueil, the semi-pedestrian food-lover's market street — another place you don't want to miss.

 2. Smaller Crowds

-Instead of waiting in line, like you had to do at Notre Dame, those in the know head to St-Eustache for midnight Mass on Christmas Eve.
+Instead of waiting in line, like you had to do at Notre Dame, those in the know head to Saint-Eustache for midnight Mass on Christmas Eve.
 The pipe organ and the church choir may well be the best Christmas show in town.
-With St-Eustache boasting the best pipes in the city, French Romantic composer Hector Berlioz (1803-1869) chose to premiere Te Deum here.
+With Saint-Eustache boasting the best pipes in the city, French Romantic composer Hector Berlioz (1803-1869) chose to premiere Te Deum here.
 Liszt's Grand Mass was also first played here.

 3. Moliere & Pompadour